zachwaldron4/pygeodyn/README.md

 # Pygeodyn Documentation

-PYGEODYN is a intended to be an easy-to-use Python-based wrapper for the GEODYN precise orbit determination software.
+PYGEODYN is a Python-based wrapper for the GEODYN precise orbit determination software.

 Pygeodyn is not yet available for public use or for use outside of its current server placement.